No matter how mentally healthy, resilient, or happy we are, every one of us goes through times when we need to cope with something difficult.

 - Sensations (what you see, hear, taste, smell, touch, what makes you feel pain or tension, your sexuality);

-- Imagery (the pictures in your mind, your self-image, fantasies);
+- Mental Imagery (the pictures in your mind, your self-image, fantasies);

 For each modality, think of the problems you face and make a plan to stop or reduce the actions that do not facilitate your recovery and start or increase the actions that facilitate your recovery.